 - Do most students publish an article or present a paper before graduation?

 - What applied experiences are included in the program (e.g., internships)?
 Ask for examples of internship placements.

-- What is the relative importance of admissions test scores, undergraduate grades, recommendations, statements on applications, experience, and other requirements?
+- What is the relative importance of admissions test scores, undergraduate grades, recommendations, admissions essays, experience, and other requirements?

 - Does the department prefer applicants immediately out of undergraduate programs or do they prefer applicants with work experience?
 If they prefer or require experience, what kind of experience are they looking for?

 - How are mentoring and advising relationships established?
 Are advisors assigned?

 - How long do most students take to graduate?
 How many years of course work?
 How long do most students take to complete their dissertations?

 - Do most students live near campus?
 What is it like to live in this area as a graduate student (ask this to grad students)

 - How closely do students work with faculty?
 Is it common for students and faculty to publish together?

 - How long does the average student take to complete a dissertation, roughly?